mybajwk/Tucil3_13522077/README.md

 5. **Use the program:** Enter start word and end word (must be the same length).
 Choose the preferred search algorithm.
 Enjoy the result!

+NOTE: DONT FORGET TO CHANGE END OF LINE SEQUENCE of FILE run.sh and compile.sh to LF format

 ## Creator

 This project is part of the assignments for the Algorithm Strategy course at Institut Teknologi Bandung (ITB).